chuangcaleb/cookie-consent/README.md

 ## 🤖 Acknowledgements

-Note: This project's human effort was assisted with AI tooling.
+- This project's human effort was assisted with AI tooling.
+- [favicon.io] for emoji favicon.

 ## 📄 License